Online Submissions

 All references should be verified, the publisher's imprint should be checked in the official site of journals and/or publishers.

-Examples of presentation
+Examples of the format

 References to articles from foreign sources:

 1 Surname initials, 2 Surname initials.
-Article name.
-Journal name.
+Article title.
+Journal title.
 Year; Volume (Number); 00-00.DOI; 10.13655/1.6.1234567.

 References to monographs in a foreign language: